 General practice training terms

-General practice placements begin when you start the FSP.
+Your general practice training term begins when you start the FSP.
 You must complete four general practice training terms (24 months) as part of your core vocational training requirements.
 We recognise that some registrars have already been working in general practice before they start their program.
 If you already have two years (FTE) of comprehensive Australian general practice experience (as determined by a General Practice Experience Assessment), you may be considered for RPLE which will reduce your program requirement to three six-month terms (ie 18 months) assuming your progress in the FSP is satisfactory.

 You must be supervised throughout your training until you are awarded Fellowship.
-Your supervisor will usually be located in your practice, but if a suitable supervisor isn’t available, remote supervision will be put in place.
+Your supervisor will be located in your practice.
+In some cases, and only when approved by the RACGP upon submission of a supervision plan and under appropriate accreditation standards, your supervision might be approved to be undertaken by an offsite supervisor.
 The role of a supervisor is to provide in-practice education (educational supervision) and clinical supervision (oversight of your daily practice).
-They also conduct workplace-based assessments, including providing reports on your progress.
+They may also conduct workplace-based assessments, including providing reports on your progress.

-You may apply to us if you wish to change practices, or work at an additional practice.
-Any change to your practice (in either the education or post-education components of the FSP – see Education and training requirements) needs to comply with the General practice fellowship program placement guidelines.
-Your practice location is reviewed during assessment of your eligibility; you can request a change using the Change of Circumstance form available from the FSP portal.
+Your practice location is reviewed during assessment of your eligibility.
+You may apply to us if you wish to change practices or work at an additional practice while undertaking FSP.
+Generally, applications for a change in practice will not be accepted 3 calendar months prior to the commencement of training in FSP and for 3 calendar months after the commencement of training in FSP, except where exceptional and unforeseen circumstances can be demonstrated.
+Any change to your practice (in either the education or post-education components of the FSP – see Education and training requirements) needs to comply with the General practice fellowship program placement guidelines and depending on any medical registration addenda may need to be approved by Ahpra.
+You can request a change using the Change of Circumstance form available from the FSP portal.
 Additional reviews of location may occur at other times as required.